- Uncategorised (225)

 I then walked through Totternhoe and along a lane (Common Toadflax) back to the Downs and returned home via Whipsnade (Enchanter’s Nightshade, Yarrow) and Whipsnade Heath (Foxgloves, Dark Mullein).

-I’m not claiming to have seen anything special, or an unusually high number of wildflowers, I just thought it would be interesting to show what’s about in ‘my patch’ at the moment.
+I’m not claiming to have seen anything special, or an unusually high number of wildflowers, I just thought it would be interesting to show whats about in my patch at the moment.

 I’ve obviously just mentioned the first occurrence of each flower.
 The Man Orchid was the one I reported here a few weeks ago.